Regulatory guide - WHS civil penalty provisions

 We publish this regulatory guide to assist the organisations and entities we regulate.

-Part 7 of the Work Health and Safety Act 2011 (WHS Act), in conjunction with part 2.4 of the Work Health and Safety Regulations 2011 (WHS Regulations), provides for WHS entry permit holders to enter workplaces in certain circumstances.
+Division 7 of Part 13 of the Work Health and Safety Act 2011 (WHS Act) provides for WHS civil penalty provisions in the WHS Act and Work Health and Safety Regulations 2011 (WHS Regulations).

 1. Prohibitions